EclipseFdn/otterdog-staging-configs/README.md

-# otterdog-staging-configs
+# Eclipse Foundation Otterdog Staging Configurations

-Configuration repository for the Eclipse Otterdog staging app.
+This repository hosts configurations for the staging service of [Eclipse Otterdog](https://otterdog-staging.eclipse.org).